 Is Plywood or OSB Decking Better?

 Both OSB (oriented strand board) and plywood are made of wood.
 However, OSB is more lightweight and costs slightly less.
 Plywood is a bit heavier and costs a bit more.
-Many roofers use OSB unless working with heavier materials such as slate or concrete roofing tiles.
+Many roofers use OSB unless they are working with heavier materials such as slate or concrete roofing tiles.
 Plywood is usually a better option with these roofing materials.